What Do Hebrew Roots Christians Believe?

 [ Luke 6:45 | 1 Peter 1:22-23 | John 17:17 | Proverbs 4:2 NKJV | James 4:8 | John 14:26 | 1 John 2:27 | Jeremiah 29:13 | Matthew 5:8 ]

-Hebrew Roots... are sometimes called "Whole Bible Believers" due to their adherence to both the Old and New Testament teachings.
+Hebrew Roots Christians... are sometimes called "Whole Bible Believers" due to our adherence to both the Old and New Testament teachings.
 We believe strongly in the purity of God's Word (Old and New Testaments) as his perfect plan for all mankind.
 [2 Timothy 3:14-17]

 Do not add to or take away from God's Word